vrui-vr/.github/profile/README.md

 ## Documentation and Support

 Independent user and contriburor documentation, support files, and disucssion boards are associeted directly with each VRUI Organization repository.
 For help related to the VRUI Developer Toolkit or a speciciic VRUI application, visit the applications Github repository.
-Links to all VRUI community repositories appear in the navigation links on the right-hand side of the orginzation main page.
+Links to all VRUI community repositories appear below in the Repositories section of this page.

 <!--